Is your job affecting your mental health?

 6. You don’t feel valued, or that your job is secure.

 Probably the most telling sign that your job is toxic is that it changes you in ways you don’t like.
-You become bitter and cynical, withdrawing from friends and family, unable to enjoy time off, and constantly worried about work.
-In the long-term, this stress can have a serious impact on your mental health.
+You become bitter and cynical, withdrawing from friends and family, unable to enjoy time off, constantly worried about work.
+In the long-term this stress can have a serious impact on your mental health.

-Signs that your job could be affecting your mental health.
+Signs that your job could be affecting your mental health

 No job is perfect.
 Your co-workers gossip, and there is always one not pulling their weight.
 Your boss is grumpy, and you almost never get the credit due to you.
 There may be some days you really wish you were on holiday, and times you feel like screaming.
 However, if every day feels like torture, and your mental health is being compromised, then it might be time to look elsewhere for work.